noether/visionloc/README.md

 Compile it!

-1. imagedtmx: Loads a static image (1600x1200) and localizes three robots
+1. imagedmtx: Loads a static image (1600x1200) and localizes three robots
-usage: imagedtmx <path to your image> (you can use the images in the test folder)
+usage: imagedmtx <path to your image> (you can use the images in the test folder)

-2. camdtmx: Streams from the default camera, localizes one robot
+2. camdmtx: Streams from the default camera, localizes one robot
 usage: camdmtx